Red indicates updated text or corrections

 Thrilling Bible Dramas (c.
 1952 - c.
 1955, syn)

-This seems to be the syndication package title for the "Life of Christ" and "Life of St. Paul" films series by Cathedral Films (the ministry of the Rev. James K. Friedrich).
+A syndicated series of 1/2 hour programs produced by Cathedral Films/Cathedral Releasing (the ministry of the Rev. James K. Friedrich).
 Seen in several markets which included: San Francisco, Los Angeles, Kansas City, MI, and Norfolk, Virginia.

 Raymond Massey Reads The Bible (produced 1951. syn. c.
 1954 - ?)